webforj/webforj-documentation/docs/components/dialog.md

 ## Backdrop and Blur

-By enabling the backdrop attribute of the Webforj `Dialog` component, a backdrop will be displayed behind the `Dialog`.
+By enabling the backdrop attribute of the webforJ `Dialog` component, a backdrop will be displayed behind the `Dialog`.
 Additionally, when enabled, the Dialog's blurred attribute will blur the backdrop of the `Dialog`.
 Modifying these settings can help users by providing depths, visual hierarchy, and context, leading to more clear guidance for a user.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.dialogdemos.DialogBackdropBlur'